Iris (plant): Flower

 The inflorescences are in the shape of a fan and contain one or more symmetrical six-lobed flowers.
 These grow on a pedicel or peduncle.
 The three sepals, which are usually spreading or droop downwards, are referred to as "falls".
 They expand from their narrow base (the "claw" or "haft"), into a broader expanded portion ("limb" or "blade") and can be adorned with veining, lines or dots.
 In the centre of the blade, some of the rhizomatous irises have a "beard", a row of fuzzy hairs at the base of each falls petal which gives pollinators a landing place and guides them to the nectar.

 The three, sometimes reduced, petals stand upright, partly behind the sepal bases.
 They are called "standards".
 Some smaller iris species have all six lobes pointing straight outwards, but generally limb and standards differ markedly in appearance.
-They are united at their base into a floral tube that lies above the ovary (known as an epigynous or inferior ovary).
+They are united at their base into a floral tube that lies above the ovary (This flower, with the petals, and other flower parts, above the ovary is known as an epigynous flower, and it is said to have an inferior ovary, that is an ovary below the other flower parts).
 The three styles divide towards the apex into petaloid branches; this is significant in pollination.

 The iris flower is of interest as an example of the relation between flowering plants and pollinating insects.
 The shape of the flower and the position of the pollen-receiving and stigmatic surfaces on the outer petals form a landing-stage for a flying insect, which in probing for nectar, will first come into contact with the perianth, then with the three stigmatic stamens in one whorled surface which is borne on an ovary formed of three carpels.
 The shelf-like transverse projection on the inner whorled underside of the stamens is beneath the overarching style arm below the stigma, so that the insect comes in contact with its pollen-covered surface only after passing the stigma; in backing out of the flower it will come in contact only with the non-receptive lower face of the stigma.
 Thus, an insect bearing pollen from one flower will, in entering a second, deposit the pollen on the stigma; in backing out of a flower, the pollen which it bears will not be rubbed off on the stigma of the same flower.

 The iris fruit is a capsule which opens up in three parts to reveal the numerous seeds within.
-In some species, the seeds bear an aril.
-Such as Iris stolonifera which as light brown seeds that have thick white aril (or coatings).
+In some species, the seeds bear an aril, such as Iris stolonifera which has light brown seeds with thick white aril.